mlanza/seqkit/README.md

 * `period $(seq -90 -60) | notes page` - a range of journal entries (`zsh`)
 * `period -30..0 | notes page` - a range of journal entries (`pwsh`)

+These can be issued directly in [OpenCode](https://opencode.ai) — by you or the agent.
+Being command line, I imagine any agent can use them.

 All `notes` commands receive the primary operand directly or via stdin.
 This enables you to execute one or many commands.

 You must run Logseq in Developer Mode.
 Flip it on under `Settings > Advanced`.
 Then enable the local HTTP API via the button in the upper right.
 This treats your local-first install of Logseq as an MCP server.